mascomen4/parallel_programming_open_source/README.md

 Hi!
 This a collaborative repository for solving Parallel Programming problems.

-Before you start, if you have an installed virtual machine, I would really recommend to run linux ubuntu in the virtual machine and use gfortran from there.
+### Before you start, if you have an installed virtual machine, I would really recommend to run linux ubuntu in the virtual machine and use gfortran from there.

-1. Compiler: GFortran.
-Linux Ubuntu installation: ``` sudo apt install gfortran ```, but first check if it's already installed ``` which gfortran ```
-2. IDE: CLion (you can claim it having a student status) or refer to this https://www.google.com/search?q=fortran+ide&oq=for&aqs=chrome.0.69i59j69i60j69i61l2j69i65l3j69i60.4559j0j7&sourceid=chrome&ie=UTF-8
-3. For CLion Fortran plugin refer here: https://www.jetbrains.com/help/clion/fortran-support.html

 ### Labs progress:
 1. in progress